U.S. funds not bailing on China yet amid free-fall in stocks

 Jiang, whose fund has large positions in the H shares of Chinese companies including Fosun International and Bank of China Ltd, said that he did not see any evidence that the booming stock market affected personal consumption levels in China apart from housing prices in major cities and thus expects the effect of the market decline on spending to be muted.

-High levels of margin trading coupled with a frenzy among Chinese investors for A shares – yuan-denominated shares listed in China – sent valuations above 50 times earnings this year.
+High levels of margin trading coupled with a frenzy among Chinese investors for A shares - those small and mid-cap companies whose ownership is largely restricted to domestic owners - sent valuations above 50 times earnings this year.
 H shares, by comparison, trade at approximately 10 times earnings.

 To be sure, finding true price to earnings ratios and other valuation metrics for Chinese companies can be difficult given the scant accounting laws and other forms of investor protection